antontechai/eco-sorter/README.md

 4. Install the required libraries using the command: pip install -r requirements.txt
-5. Run the game using the command: python main.py
+5. Run the game using the command: python Eco-Sorter.py

--- Controls
+Controls

 Left/Right Arrows: Move the container.
 Space: Cycle the container color.
-Keys 1, 2, 3: Directly select the container color (green, white, orange).
+Keys 1, 2, 3: Directly select the container color (blue, green, brown).